ATTENTION

 Note: The options below do not include treatment.
 If you’re worried you may have an STI, it’s best you contact your nearest sexual health clinic.
 If there isn’t one in your area, you can also visit a GP in person or online, or Family Planning.

-If you receive a positive result when getting tested with us, we’ll support you with what next steps you can take.
+If you receive a positive result for HIV or another STI when getting tested with us, we’ll support you with what next steps you can take.

 If you’re in Tāmaki Makaurau Auckland, Te-Whanganui-ā-Tara Wellington or Ōtautahi Christchurch, you can get tested at one of our centres: